 The special education programs lead to a master of science in education degree and eligibility for New York State certification in special education.
 The teaching bilingual exceptional individuals program leads to eligibility for a New York State Bilingual Education Extension.
-The early childhood and childhood special education graduate programs are designed for students with undergraduate majors in education or special education.
+The early childhood and childhood special education graduate programs are designed for students with undergraduate majors in early childhood, childhood or special education.

-The Exceptional Education Department offers three specialty master of science in education degree programs in special education: early childhood, childhood, and generalist 7-12.
+The Exceptional Education Department offers three specialty master of science in education degree programs in special education: early childhood (B-2), childhood (1-6), and generalist (7-12) secondary.
 Students who are not provisionally/initially certified in special education must complete 15-18 credit hours of preliminary coursework in addition to the program area requirements.
-Students in the generalist 7-12 program or one of the 17 generalist 7-12 and 7-12 subject area extension programs may require additional New York State content core and/or specific subject area coursework.
+Students in a generalist (7-12) secondary program may require additional New York State content core and/or specific subject area coursework.
 Required preliminary courses are listed under each program area below.
 All three programs require the completion of a research component: EXE 684 and EXE 690, which must be taken in sequential order at the end of the program.
-The Exceptional Education Department also offers a Bilingual Special Education Certificate Program.
-Successful completion of this program leads to recommendation for New York State certification extension in bilingual special education.
+The Exceptional Education Department also offers a Special Education Bilingual Certificate Program.
+Successful completion of this program leads to recommendation for New York State certification extension in bilingual education.
 Students are able to complete this certificate program concurrently with one of the special education masters of science in education programs offered by the department.

-Advisement: Because of the variety of options available in the department, it is imperative that majors and premajors seek advisement as early as possible.
+Because of the variety of options available in the department, it is imperative that majors and premajors seek advisement as early as possible.
 Students should contact their assigned academic advisers.
-The student designs programs of study with his or her adviser according to the student’s goals and background.
+Each student designs programs of study with his or her adviser according to the student’s goals and background.

-Practicum: Practicum assignments link theoretical coursework with the applied demands of a wide variety of internship settings.
+Practicum assignments link theoretical coursework with the applied demands of a wide variety of internship settings.
 Practicum sites are available to meet the needs and interests of nearly all students and are selected by the program coordinator.

-Certification: Students in the department who are certified in early childhood education, childhood education, or adolescent education must fulfill course and degree requirements for New York State certification in special education and/or teaching bilingual exceptional education.
+Students in the department who are certified in early childhood education, childhood education, or adolescent education must fulfill course and degree requirements for New York State certification in special education and/or teaching bilingual exceptional education.

-The coursework is designed to prepare teachers with the knowledge and skills to make appropriate modifications to the curriculum for students with mild/moderate disabilities in general and special education settings.
 The goal of this program is to prepare special educators, working closely with general educators, to provide the best teaching strategies to promote student learning, as well as to design positive environments that foster learning for students both with and without disabilities.

-201 Ketchum Hall
+204 Ketchum Hall

 1300 Elmwood Ave